tmytek/tlkcore-examples/examples/Python/README.md

             python3 main.py --root {Your_Path}

 3. I connected my device directly and I will not change my network environment, Is there any way to skip scanning procedure?
-    * Please make sure you have scanned the devuce before, and record the scanned result from the log, then just passing the result to initDev() in the following example:
+    * Please make sure you have scanned the device before, and record the scanned result from the log, then just passing the result to initDev() in the following example:

         1. Record SN, address, device type from log